Port of Muskogee

 The Port of Muskogee is packed full of family fun in and out of the water.

-Step into history where the Osage tribe bartered with American and French traders & Trappers at "the three forks" (convergence of the Arkansas, Verdigris and Grand rivers) in the 1800's, to landings along the river used by the Five Civilized Tribes as they were removed to Oklahoma.
+Step into history where the Osage tribe bartered with American and French traders & Trappers at "the three forks" (convergence of the Arkansas, Verdigris and Grand rivers) in the 1800s, or visit landings along the river used by the Five Civilized Tribes as they were removed to Oklahoma.

 Experience the five locks on the Oklahoma section of the waterway.
 There is no charge for vessels (either recreational or industrial) passing through the locks.
 Each lock chamber is 110' wide X 600' long and can handle an 8 barge tow.

-In Oklahoma alone, there are 145 river miles of adventure, attractions and activities.
-Towns of interest along the waterway include Catoosa, Muskogee, Gore, Sallisaw.
-The Cherokee Casino Resort and Golf Club is located in Catoosa.
-Muskogee attractions include the Azalea Festival, Chili Cook Off, Museums, and Three Forks Harbor which provides improved boating access to the Arkansas, Verdigris and Grand Rivers and the waterway system of the U.S.
+In Oklahoma alone, there are 145 river miles of adventure, attractions and activities near the Port of Muskogee.
+Muskogee city attractions include the Azalea Festival, Chili Cook Off, Museums, and Three Forks Harbor which provides improved boating access to the Arkansas, Verdigris and Grand Rivers and the waterway system of the U.S.

 Families, water enthusiasts, and tourists can find plenty of hotels and restaurants along this waterway to make a trip to the Port of Muskogee comfortable and relaxing.